tact-lang/docs-obsolete/tact-design.md

 ### Generic types

-Generics is a construct that allow operate on values without knowing of concrete type of the value.
-Generics usually allow to describe interface of a type of a value, and use this interface inside of generic function or generic type.
+Generics is a construct that allows operating on values without knowing of concrete type of the value.
+Generics usually allow to describe an interface of a type of a value and use this interface inside of a generic function or generic type.
 Generics in Tact is implemented using compile-time functions.
-Due to global evaluation rule generic functions will be instansiated in place of usage.
+Due to the global evaluation rule, generic functions will be instantiated in place of usage.

-Let's see example of generic struct definition:
+Let's see an example of the generic struct definition:
 ```
 fn Pair(T: Type) -> Type {
   struct {